lowRISC/lowrisc-site/content/about.md

 ### The Team

-lowRISC was founded by:
+The lowRISC CIC board consists of:

 * Robert Mullins - Computer Laboratory, University of Cambridge, co-founder of Raspberry Pi
 * Gavin Ferris - Dreamworks, Radioscape (co-founder), Aspect Capital (former CIO)
 * Alex Bradbury - Computer Laboratory, University of Cambridge and Raspberry Pi

-In addition to the above, the core development team at the University of Cambridge Computer Laboratory is comprised of:
+* Dominic Rizzo - Google
+* Ron Minnich - Google

+The lowRISC CIC engineering team consists of:

+* Alex Bradbury
-* Wei Song
+* Luís Marques
-* Jonathan Kimmitt
+* Philipp Wagner
+* ...and soon more - we're [hiring](https://lowrisc.applytojob.com/)

+At the University of Cambridge Computer Laboratory, Jonathan Kimmitt also works as part of our core development team.

 We are also grateful to our collaborators elsewhere in the community, as well as the undergraduates, graduate students, and interns who have contributed.